NLnetLabs/routinator/doc/manual/source/configuration.rst

 Also keep in mind that every time you restart the machine, the contents of the *tmpfs* file system will be lost.
 This means that Routinator will have to rebuild its cache from scratch.
-This is not a problem, other than it having to download several gigabytes of data, which usually takes about ten minutes to complete.
+This is not a problem, other than it having to download several hundred megabytes of data, which usually takes about ten minutes to complete.
 During this time all services will be unavailable.

 Note that your routers should be configured to have a secondary relying party instance available at all times.